 And just because you contact a lawyer does not mean you have to hire that lawyer.
 Likewise, it does not mean the lawyer is obligated to take your case.
 At the appointment stage, make clear you would like to make sure there is an offering of a “Free No-Obligation Consultation” to weigh your options.
 You are seeking counsel and suggestions at that stage before contacting or responding to a claims adjuster.
 A true bicyclist advocate will honestly assess whether you even need to retain him or her in the first place and give you some guidance and education what to do next.
 Not every bicycle crash necessitates a need for a lawyer, but if your does, you are wise to allow your advocate to do whatever is necessary to protect your interests by establishing liability first, then maximizing your damages in the form of securing reimbursement for medical expenses, lost wages, pain and suffering, and other numerous damages to be discussed.

-Don’t forget, Insurance companies may use anything you say against you later.
-An attorney can negotiate with insurance companies on your behalf, hire a bicycle accident expert to investigate the accident, and represent you in a claim or lawsuit if necessary.
-At minimum, he or she should put you on the right track before moving forward in your claim—whether the bicyclist is at fault or not.
+Don’t forget, insurance companies may use anything you say against you later.
+An attorney can negotiate with insurance companies on your behalf, hire a bicycle accident expert to investigate the accident and represent you in a claim or lawsuit if necessary.
+At a minimum, he or she should put you on the right track before moving forward in your claim—whether the bicyclist is at fault or not.

 Remember that as a bicyclist you have the same rights and responsibilities as the drivers of motor vehicles.
 Drivers need to respect the rights of bicyclists and be mindful of sharing the road and avoiding accidents, but it is also in your best interests to take the proper steps after an accident to make sure your rights are protected.